Dehradun district: Timli State

-This State Founded in the mid-15th century by Phoda Singh and Lal Karan Singh, members of the Chokker family of Hindu Gurjars, the state remained under the rule of this dynasty until its eventual annexation.
-In 1548, two prominent Chhokar chieftains, Phoda Singh and Lal Karan, from the Titron region in Saharanpur district, crossed the Sivalik hills, conquered the entire Dehradun area, and established the Timli state.
+This State Founded in the mid-15th century by Raja Phoda Singh Chokkar and Raja Lal Karan Singh Chokkar, members of the Gurjar Chokkar family of Hindus, the state remained under the rule of the Chokkar Dynasty until its eventual annexation.
+In 1548, two prominent Chhokar chieftains, Raja Phoda Singh Chokkar and Raja Lal Karan Chokkar, from the Titron region in Saharanpur district, crossed the Sivalik hills, conquered the entire Dehradun area, and established the Timli state.
 They also founded a town named Timli.
-Bhagwan Singh was the majestic king of the Chhokar family of Timli.
+Raja Bhagwan Singh Chokkar was the majestic king of the Chhokar family of Timli.
 He had the status of a magistrate and he used to fix the prices of agricultural products of north india.
 When the British Raj entered this area under the Arazi-i-Bandobasti land settlement, they took control of the area around Dehradun, while the rest of the state remained under local rule.
-By 1830, Bhagwan Singh was the king of Timli state.
+By 1830, Raja Bhagwan Singh was the king of Timli state.
 His only descendant, a daughter named Satyaditi, became the ruler after him.
+The Current Head of the family is Raja Dillip Singh Chokkar.

-Raja Ranjit Singh of Samthar state, born in 1943, was married at a young age to a princess from the Chhokar family, which ruled Timli state in Dehradun.
+Maharaja Ranjit Singh Khatana of Samthar state, was married at a young age to a princess from the Chhokar family, which ruled Timli state in Dehradun.